 What happens after surgery?

-Once you return home, rest and elevate your affected joint and apply ice and a compressive warp to reduce swelling and pain.
+Once you return home, rest and elevate your affected joint and apply ice and a compressive wrap to reduce swelling and pain.
 Be sure to move your arm frequently and keep it dry.

 Ask your surgeon for complete post-operative instructions, as protocols vary fro the multitude of procedures available.